-2. Improve the Medically Frail Identification Process
+2. Design the Medically Frail Identification Process

-Advocates should first find out how their state determines if an enrollee is designated as medically frail.
-States determine medical frailty status in a variety of ways, including automatic qualification using eligibility categories, self-identification through a questionnaire or other screening tool, or review of historical medical encounter data for current Medicaid enrollees.
-Assessment tools sometimes do not include specific questions about substance use disorders but will have other questions aimed at assessing medical need, for example, hospitalizations, frequency of clinic visits and mental health visits.
+Advocates should encourage their state to adopt a consumer-friendly method of determining whether an enrollee is designated as medically frail.

+States with current medically frail policy determine medical frailty status in a variety of ways, including automatic qualification using eligibility categories, self-identification through a questionnaire or other screening tool, or review of medical encounter data for current Medicaid enrollees.
+Assessment tools may not include specific questions about substance use disorders but will have other questions aimed at assessing medical need, for example, hospitalizations, frequency of clinic visits and mental health visits.